Skip to main content

 The Priory Group charged with criminal offences over death of patient

-The Priory Group has been charged by the Care Quality Commission (‘CQC’) with two criminal offences after the death of inpatient, Matthew Caseby, who absconded from one of their mental health hospitals and was later hit bit a train.
+The Priory Group has been charged by the Care Quality Commission (‘CQC’) with two criminal offences after the death of inpatient, Matthew Caseby, who absconded from one of their mental health hospitals and was later hit by a train.
 An inquest jury last year found that neglect by the hospital had contributed to Mr Caseby’s…

-Read more
+Read more9.11.23

 Amended HCPC Standards of Conduct, Performance and Ethics to come into force in September 2024